counteractive/o365beat/README.md

 make release
 ```

+Be sure you have python, virtualenv, gcc, and docker installed, and that the user you're using to build the release is in the `docker` group (if not, it'll just hang with no helpful error message).

 This will fetch and create all images required for the build process.
 The whole process to finish can take several minutes.

 ## Tasks